TheNoob27/starboard-guide/changing-settings.md

 ### Setting the Required Amount

-You can set the amount of stars required to reach the starboard with `star changeseting required <[number]>`.
+You can set the amount of stars required to reach the starboard with `star changesetting required <[number]>`.

-At some point a post may lose their stars.
+At some point, a post may lose its stars.
 We should take posts off the starboard once they fall under a certain amount.
 You can set this amount with `star changesetting requiredToRemove <[number]>`.

 ### Setting Other Settings